Lutz Brusch Group

 Spatio-temporal pattern formation in cells and tissues

 Feedback regulation is ubiquitous in nature, starting already at the molecular scale and extending all the way up, often linking different spatial scales.
-Biological systems utilise feedback regulation to let structures and functions self-organise.
-Such self-organisation often defies our linear-pathway-trained intuition.
-Mathematical modelling, analysis and computer simulation closely iterated with quantitative experiments can therefore be a fruitful strategy for studying complex regulatory systems.
+Biological systems utilize feedback regulation to let structures and functions self-organize.
+Such self-organization often defies our linear-pathway-trained intuition.
+Mathematical modeling, analysis and computer simulation closely iterated with quantitative experiments can therefore be a fruitful strategy for studying complex regulatory systems.

 Throughout these projects, the mathematical models are inherently nonlinear and only fully disclose their secrets through advanced methods including dynamical systems theory and bifurcation analysis.
-We continuously develop such analysis methods further, in particular for nonlinear partial differential equation models.
+We continuously develop such analysis methods further, in particular we’re the team behind the user-friendly modeling and simulation framework Morpheus.

 Future Projects and Goals